GrahamBarnard/GrahamBarnard.github.io/_posts/2016-02-06-whats-my-salesforce-ip-address.markdown

 System.debug('Current Ip Address: ' + responseBody);
  </pre>

-This code might help troubleshooting an issue , but you cannot guarantee that your IP address will always come from this specific IP range.
+This code might help troubleshooting an issue , but you cannot guarantee that your IP address will always come from this specific IP as Salesforce might randomly change it.